 UnMarlboro Country.
 The place has a name.
 Racuj a Payaman.
 (Silent J).

 Joanne and I got stuck to each other’s back like conjoined twins because it was too cold if we moved.
 Gigi was freezing, too.
 I didn’t realize just how blessed we are in Manila.
 I sometimes find the heat inconvenient and unpleasant but on this day without the sun, I appreciated it very much.
-The weather forecast was for 73/78F 23/26C Windy with Morning Shower but the real feel, I would say was 50F / 10C, definitely colder than what we get in Manila.
-The wind was so strong, I felt like I could entrust my most of my weight by standing against it.
+The weather forecast was for 73/78F 23/26C Windy with Morning Shower but the real feel, I would say was 50F / 10C, definitely colder than what we get back home.
+The wind was so strong, I felt like I could entrust most of my weight by standing against it.

 I-DawnZulueta-Mo-Ako (Sweep Me Off My Feet) Beach: Madangay

 Work-in-Progress National Museum

 It was so providential that the Tour Guide Association meeting of Kuya Art was today, the rainy day of March 6.
 That moved the originally scheduled boat ride today to yesterday which was perfectly sunny.
 Even then, the waves were bumpy, all the more if we had to take it today.
 I thought the schedule change was because of the weather but Kuya Art said it was really because of the meeting.